io-classic/System/README.md

 includes: [Kernel.Mod](README.md#KernelMod-doc-src) [BootLoad.Mod](README.md#BootLoadMod-doc-src)

 ### _Package Overview:_
-The Kernel package abstracts the hardware of the computing platform for the rest of Oberon.
+The Kernel package manages:
+* Memory use by the shared Oberon heap including garbage collection
+* Reading and writing to SD Card 512-byte blocks
+* Allocating, Deallocating, Reading and Writing 1024-byte sectors on the SD card
+* Setting and checking the time and the clock
+* Setting the trap handler and dispatching traps.

 ### _Package Use:_